 Both morphs of D. fisheri are rather common in most arctic regions but rare in Greenland (Bay 1992; Elven et al. 2011).
 They are also absent from the N Russian regions west of the White Sea and from NW Europe, however, present in Svalbard.
 The connection is therefore probably to the east, to NE European Russia.

-Dupontia is probably a monotypic genus, i.e., with only one species: D. fisheri.
-However, at least three species have been described: D. fisheri s. str., D. pelligera and D. psilosantha (Tzvelev 1976; Czerepanov 1995).
+Dupontia has by some authors been considered a monotypic genus, i.e., with only one species: D. fisheri.
+Other authors have accepted, at least three species have been described: D. fisheri s. str., D. pelligera and D. psilosantha (Tzvelev 1976; Czerepanov 1995).
 The genus is one of the very few almost exclusively arctic genera of vascular plants but is certainly hybridogeneous.
 Brysting et al. (2003, 2004) showed that Arctophila fulva is part of the parentage and that the entire genome of Dupontia has been homogenized in the direction of Arctophila.
 They checked several other alternative genera looking for the second parent but did not find any plausible candidates.
 From the current genetic evidence, Arctophila and Dupontia could be merged as one genus with Dupontia as the priority name (Robert Brown in 1823, in Chloris Melvilliana).
-However, the morphology is rather different and all current authors uphold Dupontia as a genus (e.g., Cayouette & Darbyshire 2007b).
+However, the morphology is rather different and until recently authors have upheld Dupontia as a genus separate from Arctophila (e.g., Cayouette & Darbyshire 2007b).
+In a recent study (Tkach et al. 2020), however, Arctophila is merged within Dupontia as D. fulva Röser & Tkach.
+If this approach is followed, also Arctodupontia with A. scleroclada must be included, as Dupontia scleroclada (Rupr.)
+Rupr.

 The three morphological appearances associated with the ploidy levels have been shown, by molecular means, to have arisen repeatedly and independently in the three investigated regions: in Svalbard (only two of the levels), Canada and Russia (Brysting et al. 2004).
 This means that the tetraploids of Svalbard, even if morphologically similar to the tetraploids of Canada and Russia, are genetically more closely connected to the octoploids in Svalbard (and similarly in other areas).
 We are not aware of any similar observations among arctic plant species.
 The conclusion is that the morphologically and ecologically rather clearly different entities in each region cannot be treated as different taxa because morphologically inseparable plants in other regions have a different origin.
 An extensive summary of this discussion (with many references not cited here) is found in Elven et al. (2011).
 Cayouette & Darbyshire (2007b) consequently accepted only a single species of Dupontia without races for the Flora of North America.